-- Develop the habit of always working with the same lens first to avoid mix-ups. - Remove the lens from its storage case and examine it to be sure that it is moist, clean, clear, and free of any nicks and tears. - It is a good idea to handle your lenses in the same order each time to avoid getting them mixed up.
+- Develop the habit of always working with the same lens first to avoid mix-ups. - Remove the lens from its storage case and examine it to be sure that it is moist, clean, clear, and free of any nicks and tears.

-3. Placing the Lens on Your Eve:
+3. Placing the Lens on Your Eye:

 Work over a table, upon which is placed a clean towel.
 Do not place lenses on your eye while working over a sink.
+For the right eye: